zhullyb/monyhar/monyhar/docs/android_accessing_cpp_features_in_java.md

    would contain:

     ```java
-    // Copyright $YEAR The Chromium Authors.
+    // Copyright $YEAR The Monyhar Authors.
 All rights reserved.
     // Use of this source code is governed by a BSD-style license that can be
     // found in the LICENSE file.